 On May 15, 2015, as a condition of closing of the 2015 Mayne Purchase Agreement, Mr. Virca entered into the first amendment to employment agreement amends the terms of his employment agreement principally to redefine Mr. Virca's responsibilities in his present role with our company, including that Mr. Virca will report both to the board of directors and the JDC, remove a provision from the employment agreement requiring an automatic increase of Mr. Virca's base salary to \$250,000 per year upon achievement of certain funding goals and otherwise update the employment agreement in consideration of the Equity Holders Agreement.
 All other terms of the employment agreement remain in full force and effect.
+On June 28, 2016, the Board approved a salary increase to \$225,000 per year effective July 1, 2016 for Mr. Virca.

 Garrison J. Hasara, Chief Financial Officer and Treasurer - On September 4, 2014, we and Garrison Hasara, our Chief Financial Officer and Treasurer, entered into an employment agreement to memorialize the terms under which Mr. Hasara will continue to serve in such capacity.
 The employment agreement has a term through December 31, 2017.
 For services rendered, Mr. Hasara is entitled to cash compensation of \$135,000 per year, increasing to \$180,000 per year upon closing on a follow-on public offering.
 Mr. Hasara is further entitled to an annual bonus in cash or in securities of our company of up to 50% of Mr. Hasara's annual fee beginning with fiscal year 2015.
 However, no bonuses were awarded for 2015.
+On June 28, 2016, the Board approved a salary increase to \$200,000 per year.
 In addition, Mr. Hasara was awarded 7,000,000 restricted stock units from the EIP, subsequently approved by our majority stockholders.
-3,500,000 of such restricted stock units will vest on the earlier to occur of September 3, 2016 and the receipt of written notice of acceptance for the filing of an NDA by us for SUBA-Itraconazole by the relevant regulatory authority.
-The balance will vest on September 3, 2017.
+3,500,000 of such restricted stock units vest on March 15, 2017.
+The balance will vest on September 3, 2017